Mzcavanib/Mzcavanib/README.md

 ./gyrate.py gyrate1.xvg gyrate2.xvg ...
 ```

 Each analysis script follows the same execution pattern.
-The legend can be adjusted depending on the dataset used.
+The legend can be corrected based on the dataset applied.

 The `md.py` script automates the molecular dynamics setup in two main stages: selection of force field and water model, followed by ion addition via `gmx genion`, including solvent specification.
 The simulation box is cubic, with a 2 Å buffer between the molecule and the nearest box face.